Blindfold (character): Fictional character biography

 Ruth Aldine is a student at the Xavier Institute.
-Since childhood, she had worn a blindfold to cover up her obvious mutation; this inspired her codename, Blindfold.
-She was first mentioned by Hisako Ichiki and Wing before their confrontation with Ord.
-Hisako and Wing both said she had a big mouth because she had read Wing's mind and informed Hisako of his dreams of one day becoming an X-Man.
+Since childhood, she had worn a blindfold to cover up her lack of eyes; this inspired her codename, Blindfold.
+She is first mentioned by Hisako Ichiki and Wing before their confrontation with Ord.
+Hisako and Wing both state that Blindfold had a big mouth because she had read Wing's mind and informed Hisako of his dreams of joining the X-Men.
 Wing was upset, but Hisako told him not to worry, as she wanted to be an X-Man too, and that Blindfold was just lonely.

 Torn

-When Emma Frost was struggling with survivor's guilt, Blindfold was found by Hisako "crying" in a restroom.
-While Hisako comforts her, Blindfold tries to convince Hisako that they are going to lose another X-Man.
-Wolverine, believing he is a defenseless child due to the manipulations of Cassandra Nova, barged into the restroom asking for help as a feral Beast followed him in.
-Hisako leaves Blindfold and hides with Wolverine, unfortunately Beast targets Blindfold and goes to attack her.
-Hisako powers up and scares the feral X-Man away but passes out from exhaustion.
-Blindfold then takes her to the infirmary because she believes someone was awake only to find the unconscious bodies of Colossus and Cyclops.
+Due to Cassandra Nova's manipulation, Beast becomes feral and attacks Hisako.
+She scares him off, but passes out from exhaustion.
+Blindfold takes Hisako to the infirmary, where she finds the unconscious bodies of Colossus and Cyclops.
 Eventually, Shadowcat makes her way back to the Institute and asks the girls to tell her everything they know.
 When Kitty leaves to find out who exactly is attacking, Cyclops manages to contact Blindfold and instruct her to give Beast a special box containing a ball of string.
-He also asks her to keep his mind safe from any sort of psychic attacks as he helps Emma.
+He also asks her to keep his mind safe from any sort of psychic attacks.
 During the middle of the battle, Ord and the Danger Room entity interrupt and a battle begins between the X-Men, Hisako, Ord, and Danger.
-Suddenly S.W.O.R.D. beamed the team, Danger, Ord, and Hisako into a spaceship headed for the Breakworld.
-Blindfold was last seen watching them along with a few other students and again commented that not all of them will come back, referring to Shadowcat. who would be lost in space for a long time.
+Suddenly, S.W.O.R.D. beams the team, Danger, Ord, and Hisako into a spaceship headed for Breakworld.